editor-js/checklist/README.md

 `https://cdn.jsdelivr.net/npm/@editorjs/checklist@1.0.0`

-Then require this script on page with CodeX Editor.
+Then require this script on page with Editor.js.

 ```html
 <script src="..."></script>